How much does car AC repair cost?Get a free quote now

 Your car’s AC might not be blowing cold air for reasons, such as a Freon leak, a faulty compressor, or a damaged evaporator.
 The best way to determine the cause is to take it to a mechanic for an inspection.

-The time it takes to fix a car’s AC unit will depend on mechanic availability, the severity of the damage, and the vehicle type.
+The time it takes to fix a car’s aircon will depend on mechanic availability, the severity of the damage, and the vehicle type.
 Usually, it can take a few hours or a day.

 Related price guides